cgwire/kitsu/docs/nft/README.md

 - Sequence
 - Edits (If you have created specific tasks)

-The second section if more about the side of the production
+The second section is more about the side of the production
 - Concepts
 - Breakdown
 - Playlists
 - News feed

-Third section is about statistics
+The third section is about statistics
 - Sequence Stats
 - Asset Type Stats

-Fourth section is related to Team Management
+The fourth section is related to Team Management
 - Schedule
 - Quotas
 - Team

-And the fifth section is about the settings of your production
+The fifth section is about the settings of your production
 - Settings

 ::: tip